ankitha2021/OOADJ_Project_Restaurant_Management/README.md

-# To Run the Repo
+# To Run the Repo:

 ####
 ````bash